Making the Translated AnyScript Model Move#

 };

 We can see that there is one AnyKinLinear and one AnyKinRotational kinematic measure for this mate.
-The rotation is obviously related to the AnyKinRotational object so let us use this to define a kinematic driver.
-We can do this because the rotational measure ‘rot’ is already measuring the angle; the ‘PlanarAngles’ type gives us one real angle and two special out-of-plane measurements, which are already constrained to be zero, i.e. in-plane, by the translated code.
-The remaining real angle, i.e. the first component of the ‘rot’ measure, can be constrained by a driver.
-We add this to the FitnessMachine AnyFolder from the Main file.
+The rotation is obviously related to the AnyKinRotational object, so let us use this to define a kinematic driver.
+We can do this because the rotational measure ‘rot’ is already measuring the angle.
+The PlanarAngles type gives us one real angle and two special out-of-plane measurements, which are already constrained to be zero, i.e., in-plane, by the translated code.
+The remaining real angle, i.e., the first component of the ‘rot’ measure, can be constrained by a driver.
+We add this to the AnyFolder FitnessMachine from the Main file.

 Main =